thunthuni/algorithm/README.md

 ### Hi there 👋
-I've just started to learn python(since 01.12.24) so still on basic steps👶 I feel excited of learning something new (so far)
+I've just started to learn python(since 01.12.24) so still on basic steps👶

 **thunthuni/thunthuni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.